Skip to content

 • Standard — Full-sentence cues, the default for YouTube, Vimeo, e-learning platforms, and traditional web video.

-• Short — Two to four words per cue, designed for TikTok, Instagram Reels, and vertical video formats.
+• Short — Groups of up to four words per cue for compact captions.

-4. Download the VTT file — Once transcription completes (typically under 60 seconds), click the VTT download button.
-The file includes the mandatory WEBVTT header, period-separated millisecond timestamps, and UTF-8 encoding — all the requirements browsers and video platforms enforce.
+4. Download the VTT file — Once transcription completes, review the generated captions and click the VTT download button.
+The file includes the mandatory WEBVTT header, period-separated millisecond timestamps, and UTF-8 encoding.

 Format-Specific Tips for Best Results